Dolores Cross

-Dolores Evelyn Cross (born August 29, 1938) is an educator and university administrator who became the first female and first African-American president of Chicago State University (1990) and the first female president of Morris Brown College (MBC) (1998–2002).
-In 2006, she pleaded guilty to one count of embezzlement in connection with the misapplication of federal funds provided to MBC.
+Dolores Evelyn Cross (born August 29, 1938) is an American educator and university administrator convicted of embezzlement.
+Cross became the first African-American woman to serve as president of Chicago State University in 1990 and the first female president of Morris Brown College from 1998 to 2002.
+During Cross's tenure as president, Morris Brown College lost its accreditation in December 2002 amid severe debt, allegations of financial fraud and the absence of a viable financial recovery plan.
+Following the loss of accreditation, Morris Brown College students became ineligible for federal financial aid and enrollment fell sharply.
+In 2006, Cross pleaded guilty in federal court to one count of embezzlement in connection with the misapplication of federal funds provided to Morris Brown College.

 Early life

 Dolores Cross was born in Newark, New Jersey, and grew up in public housing there.
-After receiving her Bachelor of Science in Education from Seton Hall University in 1963, Cross obtained her Master of Science in education from Hofstra University and a Ph.D. in higher education from the University of Michigan in 1971.
-In 2001 Seton Hall awarded her an honorary degree, Doctor of Humane Letters.
+After receiving her Bachelor of Science in education from Seton Hall University in 1963, Cross obtained her Master of Science in education from Hofstra University and a Ph.D. in higher education from the University of Michigan in 1971.
+In 2001, Seton Hall awarded her an honorary Doctor of Humane Letters degree.

 Career

 Cross is a former professor and university administrator who served as vice chancellor for student affairs at City University of New York and the president of the New York State Higher Education Services Corporation before becoming the first female president of Chicago State University in 1990.
-Cross moved from the presidency of Chicago State in 1997 to the presidency of the GE Fund, a non-profit wing of General Electric.
-Shortly after that, she accepted the position as the first female president of Morris Brown College.
+Cross left Chicago State in 1997 to become president of the GE Fund, General Electric's corporate foundation.

-Morris Brown College tenure
+President of Morris Brown College

 When Cross arrived at Morris Brown College, it was financially troubled.
-While she was president, Morris Brown College obtained $3.4 million in federally insured student loans and Pell grants in the names of ineligible students, including some who never attended the college, some who were enrolled part-time and others who had already left.
+While she was president, Morris Brown College obtained $3.4 million in federally insured student loans and Pell Grants in the names of ineligible students, including some who never attended the college, some who were enrolled part time and others who had already left.
 The money was used to pay the school's operating costs.

-As with all such loans, the responsibility for paying back the loans fell on the students.
-Due to its ongoing financial issues, the school eventually lost its accreditation from the Southern Association of Colleges and Schools.
-After the loss of accreditation, MBC students became ineligible for many government grants and loans.
-The school nearly closed in 2003 as its enrollment dropped..
-The school faced foreclosure in 2012, and went through bankruptcy in 2014.
+Federal prosecutors said that Cross closely monitored enrollment and financial aid revenue because the funds were critical to the college's operating expenses.
+In 2001, after learning that approximately 600 registered students had not completed enrollment and that Morris Brown would otherwise have to return approximately $3 million in student loan funds, Cross directed employees to enroll them.
+After one employee refused, Cross directed another employee to do so.
+According to federal prosecutors, the names and financial information of hundreds of students, prospective students and parents were used to obtain loans they had not authorized and from which they received no benefit.

+In December 2002, the Southern Association of Colleges and Schools revoked Morris Brown's accreditation amid approximately $23 million in debt, allegations of financial fraud and the absence of a viable financial recovery plan.
+The loss of accreditation made students ineligible for federal financial aid.
+Enrollment, which had previously exceeded 2,700 students, fell to 72 by fall 2007.